"THE ILIAD by Homer"

 The Iliad is an ancient epic poem written by the Greek poet Homer.
 It tells the story of the Trojan War, a ten-year conflict between the Greeks and the Trojans.
 The poem primarily focuses on the hero Achilles' anger and its consequences.

 The story begins with the Greek army besieging the city of Troy, led by King Agamemnon.
 However, Achilles, the greatest Greek warrior, refuses to fight because of a dispute with Agamemnon over a woman named Briseis.
 Achilles' absence on the battlefield leads to many Greek losses, and the Trojans gain advantage.
+The Trojans, led by the prince Hector, successfully defend their city against the Greeks and launch counter-attacks.
+Achilles' close friend Patroclus convinces him to let him wear his armour and lead the Greeks into battle.
+Tragically, Patroclus is killed by Hector, greatly enraging Achilles and reigniting his desire for revenge.

 Achilles returns to battle, seeking vengeance for Patroclus' death.
 He faces Hector in single combat and kills him, dragging his body behind his chariot as a sign of his triumph.
 Hector's father, King Priam, comes to Achilles and begs for his son's body to be returned.
 Touched by Priam's grief, Achilles allows for Hector's body to be returned for a proper burial, showing a compassionate side to his character.